hashicorp/nomad-pack/internal/creator/templates/pack_readme.md

 This tells Nomad Pack to tweak the `MESSAGE` environment variable that the service reads from.

-### Consul Service and Load Balancer Integration

-Optionally, it can configure a Consul service.

-If the `register_consul_service` is unset or set to true, the Consul service will be registered.

-Several load balancers in the [Nomad Pack Community Registry][pack-registry] are configured to connect to this service by default.

-The [NGINX][pack-nginx] and [HAProxy][pack-haproxy] packs are configured to balance the Consul service `{{.PackName}}-service`, which is the default value for the `consul_service_name` variable.

-The [Fabio][pack-fabio] and [Traefik][pack-traefik] packs are configured to search for Consul services with the tags found in the default value of the `consul_service_tags` variable.

 ## Variables

 <!-- Include information on the variables from your pack -->